 - Expected volatility determined using the average of the historical volatility using daily intervals over the expected term and the derived volatility using the longest term available of 12 months. - Expected dividends based on the fact that the Company has never paid cash dividends and does not expect to pay any cash dividends in the foreseeable future - Expected term the expected term of the Company's stock options for tenure only vesting has been determined utilizing the "simplified" method as described in the SEC's Staff Accounting Bulletin No. 107 relating to share-based compensation.

-The simplified method was chosen because the Company has limited historical option exercise experience due to its short operating history of awards granted, the first plan was established in 2016 and was primarily used for Executives awards.
-Further, the Company does not have sufficient history of exercises in the U.S. market given the recent redomiciliation to the United States during 2020.
-The expected term of options with a performance condition was set to the contractual term of 10 years. - Risk-free interest rate the risk-free interest rate is based on the U.S. Treasury yield in effect at the time of grant for a period approximately equal to the expected term of the award.
+The simplified method was chosen because the Company has limited historical option exercise experience due to its short operating history of awards granted, with the first plan being established in 2016 which was primarily used for executive awards.
+Further, the Company does not have sufficient history of exercises in the U.S. market given the AVITA Group's recent redomiciliation from Australia to the United States in 2020.
+The initial term input of options with a performance condition was set to the contractual term of 10 years for the modeling process, while the expected term within each simulation path was determined by the early exercise mechanism discussed above within the Monte Carlo simulation model. - Risk-free interest rate the risk-free interest rate is based on the U.S. Treasury yield in effect at the time of grant for a period approximately equal to the expected term of the award.